hyperion-project/hyperion.ng/docs/docs/en/api/Ui.md

 The option `color` will be of type array (shown as RGBA colorpicker) with the title `edt_eff_color` ([Titles will be translated](#translation)).
 This colorpicker will be set to red with 50% alpha initial.
 Required to add a default color.

 ## More beautification
-To organize your ui better and make it prettier we provide a set of additional keywords.
+To organize your UI better and make it prettier we provide a set of additional keywords.

 ### Dependencies
 Hide/Show a specific option based on the value of another option